 Western Sahara is a non-self-governing territory in North Africa.
 Since Spain’s withdrawal from the territory in 1976, Morocco has been trying to lay claim to it.
 In the effort to integrate it into the Moroccan Kingdom, Morocco is offering incentives to its citizens to move there.
 The main industries in the area are phosphate mining, fishing, nomadic livestock raising, and tourism.
 Because of its unresolved regional status, its natural resources are often at risk of exploitation.
 Financial data is sketchy and dated, but in 2007 its GDP was estimated in U.S. dollars to be around $906,500,000.

-Given its ambiguous status, there obviously is no citizenship to be offered by the territory and, apart from the absence of income tax, there are international concerns about human rights violations, so there is scant reason to consider Western Sahara as a viable candidate for permanent relocation.
+Given its ambiguous status, there obviously is no citizenship to be offered by the territory and, apart from being a country with no income tax, there are international concerns about human rights violations.
+There is scant reason to consider Western Sahara as a viable candidate for permanent relocation.
 There are better ways to minimize your payment of income tax.